The 'C' version of the Anglo-Saxon Chronicle, incorporating the annals known as The Mercian Register, tells us:

 (all images in the public domain, unless credited)

-This post originally appeared on the EHFA Blog
+A version of this post originally appeared on the EHFA Blog